 5. Draw a future picture

 As parents (and teachers, psychologists, SLPs, counselors, etc.), we spend a lot of time talking!!!
 For children who learn differently (and even neurotypical children), this can be overwhelming.
 One tool I love to use, based on Sarah Ward’s work, is to help children draw a “future picture” before we start.
-Literally, we draw what it will look like when we are done.
+Literally, we draw what it will look like finished.
 This takes away a lot of the verbal input, and is a great thing for me to point back to if they get off track.
 For children with executive function challenges, this is a huge key.

 In real life: If your child has to do a school project, like building a solar system, start by having them draw what it should look like at the end.
-Include all of the details, such as how many planets you will draw, what the stars will be made of, and which paint colors you will use.
+Include all of the details, such as how many planets you will draw, what the stars will look like, and which paint colors you will use.
 This is a wonderful way to pull your child toward the goal, now that they can see what it will look like at the end.
 Looking for more executive function support?
 We have an entire module dedicated to this topic in our online course, Creating Calm.

 Thanks for following along!
 Please let us know if you try any of these strategies or if you have other suggestions that have worked for you.